 - Diffuse alopecia areata: The presentation of this condition differs from alopecia areata in that the hair loss is dispersed evenly across the scalp, so it is more challenging to diagnose.
 There are no bald patches.

-Diagnosing hair loss involves a complete medical workup since there could be numerous medical factors contributing to the condition.
-This involves a discussion of family history, medical history, your activities, how you care for your hair, and your eating habits.
+Like other conditions, diagnosing hair loss involves a complete medical workup since numerous medical factors could contribute to the condition.
+You’ll likely discuss family history, medical history, activities, how you care for your hair, and eating habits.
 Moreover, you will likely undergo blood tests, hair sample analysis, and a scalp biopsy.

-If you are diagnosed with alopecia areata, you will be given management strategies that will help you regrow your hair.
+If you are diagnosed with alopecia areata, you will be given management strategies to help you regrow your hair.
 Several factors, including your age, overall health, and the severity of the condition, will determine the appropriate solutions.

 Some effective treatments include: